M5 Conference Overview

 Why you must attend the M5 Conference

-Finally, Nassim Nicholas Taleb will deliver a keynote address discussing uncertainty in forecasting and Spyros Makridakis will present the major findings of the M5 Competition and discusses how organizations can benefit by such findings in order to improve the accuracy of their predictions and assess their uncertainty more realistically.
+Finally, Nassim Nicholas Taleb will deliver a keynote address discussing uncertainty in forecasting and Spyros Makridakis will present the major findings of the M5 Competition and discuss how organizations can benefit by such findings in order to improve the accuracy of their predictions and assess their uncertainty more realistically.

 Who should attend the M5 Conference?